Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles: Introduction

 In (3+1) dimensions, there exist particles that are strictly or intrinsically neutral, that is, particles that are their own antiparticles.
 For these particles, all quantum numbers associated with electric charge, such as the weak hypercharge, must be equal to zero.
 For example, the neutral pion (spin-$0$) and the photon (spin-$1$) are strictly neutral particles (although the neutral pion is a composite particle).
 The graviton (spin-$2$) is also thought to be an example of such a particle.
 The neutrino (spin-$\tfrac{1}{2}$) was initially considered another example; however, each neutrino and its respective antiparticles have different weak hypercharges.
 In any way, hypothetical spin-$\tfrac{1}{2}$ particles such as sterile neutrinos and neutralinos can be strictly neutral particles; however, to date, no experimental evidence for the existence of these particles has been found.
 For some years, spin-$\tfrac{1}{2}$ particles that are strictly neutral have been called Majorana particles, i.e., Majorana fermions (because the Italian physicist Ettore Majorana, first introduced this possibility by considering particles described with the Dirac equation \cite{RefA}).
 However, we could also call Majorana particles strictly neutral particles that have spins other than $\tfrac{1}{2}$ because they also have a Majorana nature (see, for example, Refs. \cite{RefB,RefC,RefD}).

-Recently, De Vincenzo studied the specific case of one-dimensional (1D) Klein-Fock-Gordon (KFG) particles, which are also strictly neutral and exist in one space (a finite interval) and one time dimension \cite{RefE}.
-We refer to these particles as 1D Klein-Fock-Gordon-Majorana (KFGM) particles.
-Such first-quantized particles are described by the standard 1D KFG and/or 1D Feshbach-Villars (FV) wave equations \cite{RefF,RefG,RefH,RefI}, each with a real Lorentz scalar potential and some kind of Majorana condition.
-When the mass of the particle is not zero, these two wave equations are equivalent; in spite of this, there are important differences between them \cite{RefJ}.
+Recently, the specific case of one-dimensional (1D) Klein-Fock-Gordon (KFG) particles, which are also strictly neutral and exist in one space (a finite interval) and one time dimension, was studied.
+These particles were referred to as 1D Klein-Fock-Gordon-Majorana (KFGM) particles \cite{RefE}.
+Such first-quantized particles are described by the standard 1D KFG and/or 1D Feshbach-Villars (FV) wave equations \cite{RefF,RefG,RefH,RefI,RefJ}, each with a real Lorentz scalar potential and some kind of Majorana condition.
 As shown in Ref. \cite{RefE}, certain first-order equations in the time derivative that do not have a Hamiltonian form can also describe these particles.
 These equations were called first-order 1D Majorana equations.

 For example, if we consider the 1D KFG equation, namely,